mateusdayrell/restaurant-order/README.md

 ## Running the aplication

-To run the aplication just just type **php artisan serve** on command prompt into the aplication repository
+To run the aplication just just type **"php artisan serve"** on your command prompt into the aplication repository.